Esther T. Mookini

-Esther Takakura Mookini (born June 15, 1928) is an American linguist responsible for several widely used Hawaiian-language dictionaries.
+Esther Takakura Mookini (June 10, 1928 – November 1, 2023) was an American linguist responsible for several widely used Hawaiian-language dictionaries.

 Biography

-Born on June 15, 1928 in Pa’ia, Maui, Mookini is of Japanese ancestry.
+Born on June 10, 1928, in Pa'ia, Maui, Mookini was of Japanese ancestry.
 She married Edwin Mookini, who served as Chancellor of the University of Hawaii at Hilo (1975-1978).

-She began studying Hawaiian while an undergraduate at the University of Hawaiʻi at Mānoa, where she would go on to earn a master's degree in Pacific Studies.
+Mookini began studying Hawaiian while an undergraduate at the University of Hawaiʻi at Mānoa, where she would go on to earn a master's degree in Pacific Studies.